moejetz/mmm-toggle-by-mqtt/README.md

 ```

 To show/hide all DOM elements, send command `show` or `hide` to the specified mqtt topic on the specified mqtt server.
+To turn the HDMI display on or off, send command `on` or `off` to the specified mqtt topic on the specified mqtt server.
 NOTE: this module will not ship with an mqtt server, you have to install and run it manually.

 ## Configuration options